-PHED 1119 - Volleyball I. One hour credit.
+PHED 1111 - Golf I. One hour credit.
 Instruction and participation in physical and recreational activities.
-Basic offensive and defensive skills in volleyball will be taught.
-Practice drills will be utilized to bring the ability of the class to the level that the game of volleyball can be played for recreational purposes.
+(Physical Fitness and Sport majors may have the option of eight credits.)
+This course is designed to teach the basic skills used in golf to the level that the game could be played for recreational purposes.
 Three class hours each week.
-Lab fee.
+Special fee.